 Why perform Reliability Testing?

-- Enhanced Customer Satisfaction: Reliable software leads to happy users and positive brand perception.
-Fewer bugs and crashes translate to a smoother and more enjoyable user experience.
+- Enhanced Customer Satisfaction: Reliable software leads to better user experiences and improved brand perception.

 Reliability Testing Examples